-There are a vast amount of invaluable paper-based heritage, including printed music scores and handwritten manuscripts that are deteriorating over time due to natural decaying of paper and chemical reaction (e.g. printing ink and paper).
-This situation is a similar challenge to many other paper-based items in library and museum archives.
-In order to introduce interactive multimedia music capabilities and functionalities, machine readable representation is required.
-Hence one of the main steps is to create digital version of these paper-based heritage materials for further processing (restoration, encoding, recognition etc) in order to allow long term preservation and wider and more effective distributions.
+There are a vast amount of invaluable paper-based heritage, including printed music scores and handwritten manuscripts, that are deteriorating over time due to natural decaying of paper and chemical reaction (e.g. printing ink and paper), similar to many other paper-based items in library and museum archives.
+In order to introduce interactive multimedia music capabilities and functionalities, machine readable representation is required, and hence one of the main steps is to create digital version of these paper-based heritage materials for further processing (restoration, encoding, recognition etc) in order to allow long term preservation and wider and more effective distributions.
 Various efforts have been focused on this issue in order to preserve the record of our heritage.
-For example, manual and highly skill paper-splitting technique used to conserve Bach's manuscripts [Porck & Teygeler, 2000; Wächter et al., 1996] and others.
+For example, manual and highly skill paper-splitting technique used to conserve Bach's manuscripts [Porck & Teygeler, 2000; Wächter et al., 1996].